Free · 2026 data · No signup

 Beyond rent, typical monthly housing costs in the UK include: council tax (£100–£250/month depending on band and location), gas and electricity (£80–£150/month), water rates (£30–£50/month), broadband (£25–£40/month), and contents insurance (£15–£25/month).
 Total additional costs of £250–£500/month are common.
 Your real housing burden is often 40–60% higher than the rent figure alone.

-Can I afford to rent alone on the UK average salary?
+Can I afford to rent alone on a typical UK take-home?